19hours/sg-statutes/Acts/Companies Act.md

 (3) If the name of a company is, whether through inadvertence or otherwise or whether originally or by a change of name —

-(a) a name by which the company could not be registered without contravention of section 27(1); or
+(a) a name by which the company could not be registered without contravention of section 27(1);

-(b) a name that so nearly resembles the name of any other company or limited liability partnership or corporation, or a business name, as to be likely to be mistaken for it,
+(b) a name that so nearly resembles the name of another company or corporation or a business name as to be likely to be mistaken for it; or

-[5/2005 wef 11/04/2005]
+(c) a name the use of which has been restrained by an injunction granted under the Trade Marks Act (Cap.
+332),

-the company may by special resolution change its name to a name that is not a name referred to in paragraph (a) or (b) and, if the Registrar so directs, shall so change it within 6 weeks after the date of the direction or such longer period as the Registrar may allow, unless the direction is annulled by the Minister.
+the company may by special resolution change its name to a name that is not referred to in paragraph (a), (b) or (c) and, if the Registrar so directs, shall so change it within 6 weeks after the date of the direction or such longer period as the Registrar may allow, unless the direction is annulled by the Minister.

-[12/2002 wef 13/01/2003]
+[21/2005 wef 30/01/2006]

 (3A) Any person may apply in writing to the Registrar to give a direction to a company under subsection (3) on a ground referred to in that subsection; but the Registrar shall not consider any application to give a direction to a company on the ground referred to in subsection (3)(b) unless the Registrar receives the application within 12 months from the date of change of name of the company.